 Spatial Justice is also an evaluative framework that enables action to improve our cities and make them more liveable and socially sustainable.

 This is crucial in order to promote more equitable and fair societies and to promote the full realisation of human potentials.
 On one hand, cities in the developing world are far from offering those conditions to most citizens.
 Meanwhile, cities in the developed world are becoming increasingly more unequal and spatial opportunities are becoming more concentrated in certain prime spots.
 While gentrification can lead to some positive effects, structural gentrification of the type experienced by cities like London, New York or Amsterdam can lead to dire social problems, such as unaffordable housing, increased commuting, fuel poverty and many others.

 Spatial Justice is also intimately related to the concept of Life Chances, which is the ability of households and individuals to access educational, economic and environmental opportunities and to design their lives upwards.

 SPATIAL JUSTICE is an essential element of SUSTAINABILITY, understood the integration of SOCIAL, ECONOMIC and ENVIRONMENTAL DIMENSIONS that will allow future generations to enjoy healthy and happy lives.

-SPATIAL JUSTICE IS by definition a right for all, and is an essencial element of democracy.
+SPATIAL JUSTICE is an essencial element of democracy.
 In order to achieve spatial justice, we must work towards sustainable governance, fair redistribution of resources and spatial benefits and opportunities.
 These things will be more easily achieved through democracy and participation.